bricker/vivial/libs/eave-tracing-client-js/README.md

 ## Notes

-This JS code was written to be ES3 compatibile AT MOST to maximize support of old browsers.
+The original Matomo JS code was written to be ES3 compatibile AT MOST to maximize support of old browsers.
-So be sure to check browser compatibility of any language features or functions you want to introduce to the code.
-Please try to keep the compatibility comment in `eave-client.js` up to date.
+Webpack+Babel is currently configured to transpile all code to ES5 for browser compatibility, so it should be possible to make use of ES6 features if you like.

 ## Dev